24 Woodbine Ave Suite 8 Northport New York 11768

 a.
 Case involved.
 Slip and fall by airport employee on black ice in parking lot.

-i contracting party negligently launches a force or instrument of harm
+i contracting party negligently launches a force or instrument of harm. (generally an exacerbation)

 ii. plaintiff detrimentally relies on the continued performance of contractor